05anton05/BotHelper/README.md

 - binary search of array
 - method of working with collections;
 - if,else;
-The rules are follow coding style and code conventions.
+- added new punkts of menu who includes the methods The rules are follow coding style and code conventions.